PARADISESCRIPTS/paradise_keybinds/README.md

 ## Support

-For support or questions, please contact the resource author.
+For support or questions, please contact to Our Discord.

 ## License